malliamanis/gole/README.md

-# GOLE
+# GOLe
-Conway's Game of Life written in C using SDL2
+Conway's Game of Life written in C using SDL2 Texture for rendering

 ----